open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/Motion Diagram of a Car/Motion Diagram of a Car.md

   gradingMethod: Manual
   pl-customizations:
     file-names: motionDiagram.pdf
+myst:
   substitutions:
     params:
       vars:
         title: Motion Diagram of a Car
 ---
 # {{ params.vars.title }}
 A car speeds up slowly from a stop sign, travels a short distance at a constant speed, then quickly brakes to stop at the next stop sign.